Read our comprehensive guide to buying your next vehicle interstate.

 - Comparison rate: 6.24% p.a.

 There are a few options available when buying a car interstate:

 - Buying from a dealer.
 If you buy a new car from an interstate dealer, it should be protected by an extensive warranty.
-The good news is that used-car dealers are also required by law to provide a three-month warranty for used cars with less than 160,000km on the clock, under 10 years old, and not exceeding the luxury car tax threshold.
+The good news is that used-car dealers are also required by law to provide a three-month warranty for used cars with less than 160,000km on the clock, are under 10 years old and do not exceed the luxury car tax threshold.
 This warranty expires after three months or 5,000km.

 - Buying at an auction.
 The same warranty applies when you buy a vehicle from a licensed chattel auctioneer.
 If you buy a vehicle at auction, the auctioneer must inform you if the vehicle does not come with a statutory warranty.
 If you decide to buy a car without this protection, make sure you’re aware that you will have to cover the cost of any defects.